How to Stay Creative While Working From Home

 Collaborate with another freelancer or even hire a consultant if you can.
-Two pairs of eyes are always better than one and two brains bouncing ideas off each other can be just what you need to get back in the groove of things.
+Two pairs of eyes are always better than one, and two brains bouncing ideas off each other can be just what you need to get back in the groove of things.

-9. Create a virtual water cooler
+Create a virtual water cooler

 Loneliness is a very common feeling among people who work from home.
 While office workers long for some peace and quiet to work in, freelancers who work from home long for just the opposite.

 If you haven’t found yourself in good company in a while, then remedy the situation.
-Call a friend, a sibling or even your mom and talk to them.
+Call a friend, a sibling, or even your mom and talk to them.
 Skype with somebody in your field who also works from home.
 Join a small online forum, start tweeting, anything that gets you to interact with people.

-This helps you create a virtual water-cooler not unlike those found in traditional offices that are a hotbed of gossip.
+This helps you create a virtual water-cooler, not unlike those found in traditional offices that are a hotbed of gossip.
 The good thing with a virtual water-cooler is that you pick your own people and topics of conversations.

 Laughter boosts creativity.
 Even the monsters in Monsters Inc. found it to be true!
 So who are we to argue with a Pixar cartoon?
-If you’re feeling stuck and uncreative, watch your favourite comedy movies and shows.
+If you’re feeling stuck and uncreative, watch your favorite comedy movies and shows.
 Whether it’s the movie Hangover, the television show Big Bang Theory, or a medley of funny children and animal videos on Youtube, get watching!

 Me?
-I’m going to go watch some Monty Python right now and give myself a much needed creative boost.
+I’m going to watch some Monty Python right now and give myself a much needed creative boost.

 If you need more tips on how to increase creativity, check out: